katers0259/BranaganREADMEGEN/README.md

 Kaitlyn Branagan

 ### Test
-This is needed to test the application: run tests.
+This is needed to test the application: code out tests .

 ### Contact
-For questions about this app you can contact me at katers0259 or kaitlynwebb_46@hotmail.com.
+For questions about this app you can contact me at katers0259 or kaitlynbranagan@gmail.com.